raspiblitz/raspiblitz/README.md

 You can read more about TESTNET and Bitcoin Faucets here: https://kuttler.eu/code/bitcoin-testnet-blockchain-size-in-2020/ Have fun.

+IMPORTANT: Presently BTCPay Server service is NOT supported on TESTNET (RPC connection error messages).
+Until this [issue #1724](https://github.com/rootzoll/raspiblitz/issues/1724) is resolved you can [play around with BTCPay Server on TESTNET](https://testnet.demo.btcpayserver.org)

 ##### LND Auto-Unlock

 The RaspiBlitz will automatically unlock the LND wallet upon every start.